FIWARE/tutorials.Time-Series-Data/README.md

 **Docker Compose** is a tool for defining and running multi-container Docker applications.
 A series of
 [YAML files](https://raw.githubusercontent.com/Fiware/tutorials.Historic-Context/master/cygnus)
-are used configure the required services for the application.
+are used to configure the required services for the application.
 This means all container services can be brought up in a single command.
 Docker Compose is installed by default as part of Docker for Windows and Docker for Mac, however Linux users will need to follow the instructions found